 America has always been a place of strongly held opinions.
 The nation was founded by people who spoke out in opposition to a distance parliament they believed had infringed their rights.
 The First Amendment protects the right of every citizen to speak their mind.
 This principle is extended even to the workplace.
 Your right to speak your mind at work is protected, as long as it does not materially interfere with your ability to do the job.

 If you have been fired for stating an opinion, you need legal representation.
-You should hire a lawyer such as the ones found at hayberlawfirm.com and sue your former employer.
+You should read articles on mycasesource.com about how to hire a lawyer.

 The First Amendment at Work